getartistry/artistry/wp-content/plugins/sticky-menu-or-anything-on-scroll/readme.txt

 = I'll need more help please! =
 Please go to the plugin's [support forum on WordPress.org](https://wordpress.org/support/plugin/sticky-menu-or-anything-on-scroll) and post a message (include a link to your site if possible).
 Repsonse time is usually within a few hours maximum.

+= I need some functionality that the plugin currently doesn't support.
+Can you help make a custom version? = If the customization is fairly minor, I can probably help out right away.
+However, if the requested customization is of a more complex nature, I won't be able to do it quickly/free and it may take a number of hours.
+If you're interested in that, please go to the plugin's [support forum on WordPress.org](https://wordpress.org/support/plugin/sticky-menu-or-anything-on-scroll) and let me know that you'll need some custom work (include a link to your site if possible).

 == Screenshots ==